Reachability Oracles for Directed Transmission Graphs: Preliminaries and Notation

 To achieve a fast preproccesing time, we need a sparse approximation of the transmission graph $G$.
 Let $\eps > 0$ be constant.
-A $(1+\eps)$-\emph{spanner} for $G$ is a sparse subgraph $H \subseteq G$ such that for any pair of vertices $p$ and $q$ in $G$ we have $d_H(p,q) \leq (1+\eps) d_G(p,q)$ where $d_H$ and $d_G$ denote the shortest path distance in $H$ and in $G$.
-The companion paper shows that $(1+\eps)$-spanners for transmission graphs can be constructed quickly~\cite{KaplanEtAl15}. \begin{theorem}[Theorem~3.12 in~\cite{KaplanEtAl15}] Let $G$ be the transmission graph for a set $P$ of $n$ points in the plane with radius ratio $\Psi$.
-For any fixed $\eps > 0$, we can compute a $(1+\eps)$-spanner for $G$ with $O(n)$ edges in time $O(n(\log n + \log \Psi))$ using space $O(n \log \Psi)$. \end{theorem}
+A $(1+\eps)$-\emph{spanner} for $G$ is a sparse subgraph $H \subseteq G$ such that for any pair of vertices $p$ and $q$ in $G$ we have $d_H(p,q) \leq (1+\eps) d_G(p,q)$ where $d_H$ and $d_G$ denote the shortest path distance in $H$ and in $G$, respectively.
+In our companion paper we show that $(1+\eps)$-spanners for transmission graphs can be constructed efficiently~\cite{KaplanEtAl15}. \begin{theorem}[Theorem~3.12 in~\cite{KaplanEtAl15}] Let $G$ be the transmission graph for a set $P$ of $n$ points in the plane with radius ratio $\Psi$.
+For any fixed $\eps > 0$, we can compute a $(1+\eps)$-spanner for $G$ with $O(n)$ edges in $O(n(\log n + \log \Psi))$ time using $O(n \log \Psi)$ space. \end{theorem}